timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-01-11
+# Today is 2020-01-12

 ## Objectives for the day:

-- Business discussion, real quick.
-- Finish up the controller issues, commit the gamepad deadzone fix, fix keyboard/gamepad curves
 - Level design for Turbo Boom!
 Get levels made
+- Create at least one entertaining level with CANNONS.

 # Purpose

-- Enhance others knowledge of a gamedev business.
-- Make Turbo Boom! easier / better to control.
 - Bringing Turbo Boom! closer to content complete.
+- Use more of the content we have worked hard on created.